Porgramming-Hero-web-course/batch-4-assignment-1-Md-Rashedul-Islam-Rajib/blog-3.md

 ### 3. User-Defined Type Guards

-TypeScript allows us to create custom Type Guards using the `value is Type` syntax, which ensures a specific type.
+Wr can create custom Type Guards using the `value is Type` syntax in TypeScript, which ensures a specific type.

 #### Usage